|

 home, puppies will sometimes be too caught up in their new

-place to eat and drink on their normal schedule.
+place and the excitement to eat and drink on their normal schedule.

-If possible, offer a couple tablespoons of plain or vanilla yogurt with active
+If possible, offer a couple teaspoons of plain or vanilla yogurt with active

 cultures (most brands have active cultures, including the Wal-Mart store brand)